Magill, South Australia: Description

 Geographically the suburb straddles two councils, with its northern portion within the City of Campbelltown and the southern part within the City of Burnside boundary.
+The area is close to the foothills of the Mount Lofty Ranges and encompasses part of the Third Creek.

 Magill is home to one of the Penfolds Wineries, the University of South Australia Magill Campus and the historic Murray Park Estate.

-The Magill Training Centre was situated in the area, but its location on Glen Stuart Road later became the adjoining suburb of Woodforde.
+The Murray home, set in 22 acres of land, was later acquired by the South Australian government and it became the core of the Wattle Park Teachers’ College in 1957, and eventually a campus of the University of South Australia.